 Remember my mentioning I’m a stay-at-home, work-at-home mom?
 I’m also a writer/editor, which means by default the craziest and most bizarre things happen to me.
 That translates to having the worst luck in the world, from three computers dying in a row to an unexpected hospitalization.
 I joke with people (but I’m also 100% serious) when I say I should rent myself by the hour as a bad luck charm.
 If there’s one thing I’ve learned, it’s that if it can go horribly, terribly, epically wrong, it will.
 At least for me.
 As such, I have plans A-F ready to roll on any given day, and between you and me, plan F is to fuck it.

-- What tasks must be completed?
+- What tasks must I complete?

-- Which tasks are priorities?
+- Which tasks take priority?

 - When’s lunch?
 (As Kelly McCausey says, “Never underestimate the gravitational pull of the fridge…”)

 Bottom line, your workday needs structure.
 In the interest of minimizing distractions, it requires a schedule.
 Otherwise, how can you possibly hope to provide a service or deliver a product professionally?